 I’m turning 60 in July!
-I’m going on a 4-5 day backpacking hike on The John Muir Trail, from Yosemite Valley to Tuolumne Meadows or vice versa.
+I’m going on a 4-5 day backpacking hike on The John Muir Trail, from Tuolumne Meadows to Yosemite Valley starting July 15th.
 A few friends have signed up and I hope you’ll consider it too.
-If so, drop me an email at elvispresley @ gmail.com.
-We’ll head out on Monday July 15th.
+Show your interest HERE.

 I’ll update this page as the plan develops.
 Until then, here are some basics and a few links for more on this piece of the trail.